Category / Section

 Answer:

 - Yes, emails sent to a support email address will automatically generate a ticket in BoldDesk.
-If a customer contacts an agent directly, the agent can forward the message to the support email address to create a ticket, refer to this article.
+If a customer contacts an agent directly, the agent can forward the message to the support email address to create a ticket.
 Additionally, agents can use email actions within BoldDesk to manually create tickets on behalf of a customer.
-For more information, please refer to this article.
+Learn more on Forwarding Emails to Create Tickets in BoldDesk and Email Actions: Update Ticket Properties via Email.